darozak/Advolition/README.md

     - [Done] Collecting treasures.
 - Starting the game
     - [Done] Allow players to load and run a JS file from their own computer.
-    - Allow players to select a playthrough rate
-    - Have a lighning mode in which robots are rapidly run through a dungeon multiple times to generate an average score.
     - Include start and stop screens.
 - Documentation
     - Create easy to access instructions and demo robots.
 Publish on Amazon.